 Despite his countrymen's overwhelming conversion to Protestantism, Olaus must have pined for his homeland because he spent many years laboring over two publications about it: a wood-block map titled Carta Marina printed Venice in 1539, and a book titled Historia de Gentibus Septentrionalibus ("History of the Northern Peoples") published in Rome in 1555.
 What might be the only surviving portrait of Olaus occurs in his History, where he appears as a strapping mountaineer clad in primitive snowshoes, just like his horse.

 Olaus devoted whole chapters of History to explaining figures in Carta Marina.
 Printed on nine separate sheets, it measured roughly 4 feet high by 5 feet wide.
-At the time it was printed, it was the biggest and best-detailed map of anyplace in Europe.
+At the time it was printed, it was, in the words of mythological-animal expert Joseph Nigg, "the largest, most accurate, and most detailed map of Scandinavia — or of any European region — at that time."
 The map covered land areas of Scandinavia, dotted with landmarks and vignettes of human inhabitants.
 The land areas of the map also featured largely realistic pictures of recognizable animals.
 But the watery areas depicted on the map were different.
 The sea in Olaus's map teemed with fantastic monsters.

 Renaissance maps rich in sea monsters were not necessarily the maps consulted by ship captains.
 Historian Chet Van Duzer explains that the monsters decorating many maps really were decorations, and the people purchasing those maps had to pay extra for the exotic little creatures.
 So sea monsters were perhaps more likely to appear on maps hanging on the walls of libraries owned by people who didn't have to rough it across the ocean.
-But mythological-animal expert Joseph Nigg explains that, in the case of Carta Marina, Olaus apparently did mean to show animals he believed were real, because he marked the creatures with letters on his map, and provided detailed descriptions in a key in the lower left corner.
+But Nigg explains that, in the case of Carta Marina, Olaus apparently did mean to show animals he believed were real, because he marked the creatures with letters on his map, and provided detailed descriptions in a key in the lower left corner.
+He also believed that at least some of the creatures served as omens of societal upheaval.

 Sea monsters became Olaus's lasting legacy.
 Images borrowed from his Carta Marina recurred in later maps by Abraham Ortelius and Sebastian Münster, and proliferated in the encyclopedic works of Conrad Gesner and Edward Topsell.
 Although many of Olaus's descriptions beggared belief — the kraken supposedly had horns as big as uprooted trees eyes as wide as 10 cubits — some were likely based on actual animals, even if his pictures and written descriptions of them were exaggerated.
 Nigg explains several possible relationships between the monsters of Carta Marina and actual animals: the sea swine, sea cow and rosmarus based on the walrus; the sea unicorn based on the narwhal (showing an early understanding of the origin of so-called unicorn horns); the prister based on the sperm whale, the polypus based on the lobster (although the written description of its behavior sounds more like a smart little octopus), the island-sized whale based on the blue whale, and the ziphius based on the orca.